 |Interactions, Saves, Profile Visits|

 |Engagements, Mentions, Profile Visits|

 |Custom Button Clicks, Shares|

 ENGAGEMENT: HOW WE DRIVE IT

 - Engagement is not a one and done.
-It’s an ongoing effort that can and should be part of our brand awareness and lead generation strategies.
-If we want visibility in a crowded marketplace, social media strategy and engagement is a must.
+It’s an ongoing effort that can and should be part of your brand awareness and lead generation strategies.
+If you want visibility in a crowded marketplace, social media strategy and engagement is a must.
 Today, almost every age group knows what Facebook is and has accessed it.
 Even my mom.
 (Just kidding, mom.)
-Failing to engage through Social Media would be like

 It’s a lot to consider and to do on your own if you are a small firm or solopreneur and also have a business to run.
 CSD Marketing is willing and able to help you develop your Social Media Strategy overall, or its offshoots, like content and engagement strategies.